How Scoring Works

 3. Ability & Keyword Scoring

 Raw stats are only part of the picture.
-The AbilityParser reads every card's ability text and matches it against 238 effect patterns ported from a TypeScript reference implementation.
+The AbilityParser reads every card's ability text and matches it against 294 effect patterns.
 Each pattern assigns an RE value based on the effect's power level.

 Keywords like Sentinel, Ambush, Overwhelm, and Restore each have calibrated RE values.
 Raid and Shielded scale with their numeric values.
 The parser handles conditional triggers ("When Played", "When Defeated", "On Attack") and applies appropriate multipliers — a "When Played" effect is worth more than a "When Defeated" one because it's more reliable.

-The final Theoretical Δ RE combines: stat delta + keyword value + ability value.
+The final Theoretical Δ RE combines: stat delta − skew penalty + keyword value + ability value.
 This is the card's paper score before any tournament data.

 View all scored keywords and ability patterns